onap/portal-ng-bff/README.md

     steps:
       - uses: actions/checkout@v4
         with:
-          # Use the PR HEAD SHA to ensure correct content is checked out
+          # Use the PR HEAD SHA to check out the correct content
           ref: ${{ github.event.pull_request.head.sha }}
           fetch-depth: 10